dkublik/jekyll-now/_posts/2016-11-11-lazy vs eager jpa mappings.md

 ```
 [source](https://github.com/dkublik/sd-fetching/blob/master/src/test/groovy/pl/dk/sdfetching/eager/EagerWorkerRepositorySpec.groovy)

 It happens cause with the _findBySurname_ you are asking only for the _Worker_ entity.
-Then - when the object is countructed - framework finds out that _Worker.unit_ property has an eager mapping - so need to be set, but since _Unit_ data is not present - one more query need to be performed.
+Then - when the object is constructed - framework finds out that _Worker.unit_ property has an eager mapping - so need to be set, but since _Unit_ data is not present - one more query need to be performed.

 The same will be true for JPQL: